 Boot Up & Power Management

-- After 30 seconds of reduced frame rate, the scanner will freeze
+- After 30 seconds of decreased frame rate, it freezes.

 Scanner Notifications

-The below list defines the Clarius Scanner status lights:
+The following table defines the Clarius Scanner HD3’s status lights:

 Color | Display | Meaning |